gavJackson/CV/README.md

 **Internal Frontend Developer Platform**

-Designed and built **ICX**, a proprietary low-code frontend platform that fundamentally changed how enterprise applications are developed within the organisation.
+Designed and built **ICX**, a proprietary metadata-driven frontend application platform that fundamentally changed how enterprise applications are developed within the organisation.

-**Rather than building each application independently, ICX enables complete enterprise applications to be assembled from metadata while retaining the flexibility for bespoke development where required.**
+	Rather than building each application independently, ICX enables complete enterprise applications to be assembled from metadata while retaining the flexibility for bespoke development where required.

-Today the platform underpins **14** enterprise applications and has become the foundation for frontend development across the business.
+Today ICX underpins **14** enterprise applications and has remained the foundation of frontend development across the organisation for more than a decade, continually evolving alongside product and engineering requirements.

 **Key capabilities include**: Dynamic forms • Dashboard framework • Workflow engine • Validation engine • Theme engine • Responsive layouts • Reusable UI component library (**35+**) • Plugin architecture • Developer tooling • Build automation

 ### Living Documentation Platform

-Designed and built a living documentation platform that automatically generates developer documentation directly from component metadata, conceptually similar to Storybook, but documentation, live examples and automated tests are generated directly from framework metadata, ensuring documentation can never drift away from the implementation.
+Designed and built a living documentation platform inspired by the developer experience of Storybook, but extended so that documentation, live examples and automated tests are all generated from shared JSON manifests, ensuring documentation remains permanently synchronised with the implementation.

 **Features include:** Automatic API documentation from component manifests • Embedded code examples • Markdown-authored guides and tutorials • Version-controlled documentation • Zero duplication between implementation and documentation • Feature usage tracking (during test runs) and reporting directly in the documentation